 The gift of opportunity

-The Bursary will give the gift of opportunity to talented people from war-torn countries by awarding comprehensive scholarships to enable scholars to leave dangerous surroundings behind and travel to study at UWE.
+The Bursary gives the gift of opportunity to talented people from war-torn countries by awarding comprehensive scholarships to enable scholars to leave dangerous surroundings behind and travel to study at UWE.

 "We aspire to champion the real people behind the politics who are in intolerable situations and experiencing unimaginable suffering.
-The Conflict Zone Bursary fund has been set up in order to offer these people a way out.
-We hope the project will run annually to create lasting legacy, offering scholarships to students from war torn countries."
-UWE student and member of the Conflict Zone Bursary team
+The Conflict Zone Bursary fund has been set up in order to offer these people a way out".
+UWE student and member of the Conflict Zone Bursary team.

 Who has benefited so far

-20 year old Ahmed Baraka from the war-torn Gaza Strip in Palestine, is the first student to be awarded the Conflict Zone Bursary.
-Ahmed starts his undergraduate degree in Electrical Engineering at UWE in September 2012.
+20 year old Ahmed Baraka from the war-torn Gaza Strip in Palestine, was awarded the Conflict Zone Bursary and started his undergraduate degree in Electrical Engineering at UWE in September 2012.

 Ahmed described the difficulties faced by young people studying in Gaza:

-Ahmed is looking forward to the facilities at UWE and the companionship of fellow students.
+Ahmed is enjoying the facilities at UWE and the companionship of fellow students.
 In the future, he would like to create a Technological and Scientific Research Centre in Gaza.